StenguyzCSGO/WindowsAutounattendSetupScript/README.md

   - Secure boot
   - Processor generation checks
 - No need to log in to Microsoft account
-- It also bypasses the OOBE (Out-Of-Box Experience) so you can start using your Windows immediately, without having to connect to the Internet.
+- This script bypasses the OOBE (Out-Of-Box Experience), allowing you to install Windows without needing an Internet connection

 ## How to use it ⚙️

 1. **Download or clone this repository**.